 An equipment list must be kept on all equipment and supplies at that facility.

-A separate list will be kept for each type of funding used to acquire the inventory (Example: Tobacco, RAC, ECT) at the TXJRAC office.
+A separate list will be kept for each type of funding used to acquire the inventory (Example: Systems Development, RAC, ECT) at the TXJRAC office.
 This list will include a description of the equipment, the tag number, serial number (if applicable), and location of where it is kept or used.

 Each item in the inventory will be labeled to identify the item and have specific information including, but not limited to, tag number, serial number (if applicable), and Year of purchase.